If you are planning to move to North Carolina, you have a simple question to answer: why are you still waiting?

 9. Update Services

-- Schedule disconnection of current services like trash, electric, internet, water, gas, and so on.
+- Schedule disconnection of current services like trash, electricity, internet, water, gas, and so on.

 - Register new utility accounts a month before you move.